 Gradually add in the powdered sugar on low with your mixers paddle attachment.

 Once combined, add the light corn syrup and mix on high for 2-3 minutes - do not overmix as it can lead to issues with your icing not drying.

 -This recipe can be tripled in a 5 quart mixer.

 “So it’s made... now what do you want me to do with it??”...
 Unfortunately there is no scientific method for creating Royal Icing consistencies, annoying right?
 I do have some general guidelines and tips to help you.

 I recommend using two consistencies for decorating, pipe and flood consistency.
-Piping consistency for me is just straight out of the mixer consistency.
-Its thick but still flexible like toothpaste.
-It’s what you're going to use for creating the outlines that are going to hold your thinner flood consistency.
-When you apply it to the cookie, you want it to hold its form and not run off.
-It’s your Great Wall of China, it’s not going anywhere!
+Piping consistency for me is just straight out of the mixer consistency - thick but still flexible and will hold its form when piped.
+It’s what you're going to use for creating the outlines that will restrict your thinner flood consistency from running over the edge of the cookie.

 When colouring icing, darker colours like red, blue and black need time to develop so should be made in advance with time to deepen.
 You want to colour your icing when it is at the piping consistency phase.
 Then you will add some of the same icing to a separate bowl to create the flood.
 This way you are ensuring the colours are the same as opposed to colouring your consistencies separately.